jaredly/j3/Roadmap.md

 - [x] still can't delete an annot
 - [ ] backspace shouldn't nix whole listlikes. it should go in.
 - [ ] changing a toplevel def should update usages of that def
+- [ ] IF we have an unlinked reference ...
+  - hmmmmm yeah ok this is why we need a toplevel hashNames thing so that we can hang onto names that were.
+    And now that `sym`s are globally unique, we don't need to use the loc of that whatsit, we can just use either the hash for a global or the sym for a local.
+Seems reasonable.

 - [x] can't . on a hash
 - [ ] '(' at start of hash at start of attr should wrap
 - [ ] backspace at '(' should unwrap